 Procurement plays a crucial role in every business operation and supply chain management.
 It enables a company to find reliable suppliers to provide quality goods and services at competitive prices.
-Without procurement management it would not be possible for businesses to function, nor projects and processes to proceed efficiently and successfully.
-Additionally, procurement acts as a competitive advantage when it is optimized to save time, resources and money and plays an important role in the company’s bottom line.
+Without efficient procurement management it would not be possible for businesses to function, nor projects and processes to proceed efficiently and successfully.
+Additionally, procurement acts as a competitive advantage when it is optimised to save time, resources and money and plays an important role in the company’s bottom line.

 9 Steps in the procurement process

-So, now that we have explained the definition of procurement and the types, let us delve into how procurement works.
 While every business has its own procurement process as per its structure and needs, these are the common nine steps that are generally followed by all companies.